sandeep-ccss/climate_presentation/README.md

 There is one more thing you need to do.
 Change the `baseurl` in the `_config.yml` file with the new name of your repository.

+Please note that each markdown file in `_posts` is a separate presentation (set of slides).
+You can therefore keep all your presentations in one repository and add the URL of each one to the `README` file of your repository for easier access.

 # reveal-jekyll

 Transforms Markdown files into presentation slides using [reveal.js](#revealjs) and [Jekyll](#jekyll).
 The theme is based on [Solarized Colors](//github.com/altercation/solarized) (by Ethan Schoonover) containing a light and a dark theme.